 Requests made from the 1 February of the academic year to import BTEC Higher National MLN unit(s) into each BTEC Higher National title that has already been delivered and assessed against will be subject to an exceptional award fee of £250.
 Late MLN unit requests must be authorised by Pearson’s BTEC Higher National and Pearson’s regulatory teams.

-If you are interested in commissioning a BTEC Higher National qualification, please complete the SRQ1 form below and return it to firstname.lastname@example.org.
+If you are interested in developing a Locally Devised Unit, please complete the form found at the link below and return to firstname.lastname@example.org.

-BTEC Higher National units are assessed through internal assessment, so you can deliver the programme in a way that suits your learners and relates to local needs.
+BTEC Higher National units are internally assessed by your Centre staff.
+Pearson does not require specific forms of assessment for units in a qualification; this ensures that you are able to deliver and assess the programme in a way that suits your students and your local needs.

 For essential guidance on planning and implementing internal assessment, see our guide below.

-Designed for higher level BTEC programme teams, it covers all BTEC qualifications from levels 4 to 7, including Higher Nationals, and explains the assessment requirements for BTECs accredited on the Qualification Credit Framework (QCF).
-This guide was developed following feedback from centres and standards verifiers, and replaces the HE Specialist Papers, which we previously published on a number of assessment topics.
+Designed for the higher level BTEC programme teams, this guide covers all BTEC qualifications from Level 4 to 7, including Higher Nationals, and explains the assessment requirements for regulated BTEC qualifications.

 English language expectations

 Learners are expected to be able to demonstrate English language comprehension at a level equivalent to IELTS (International English Language Testing System) 5.5 to be able to study BTEC Higher Nationals.
-See the FAQs for more details of the expectations.
+Detailed information is included in each Programme Specification.